ccamara/carloscamara-hugo/content/talk/2016-07-14-aula-abierta-jornadas-innovacion.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Docencia", "Arquitectura", "Profesión", "Universidad San Jorge"]
+tags = ["Docencia", "Arquitectura", "Profesión", "Universidad San Jorge", "Innovación docente"]

 # Links (optional).
 url_pdf = ""